voxel51/fiftyone/docs/source/integrations/cvat.rst

     will receieve command line prompt(s) at import time to provide label field(s) in which to store the annotations.

+    The `occluded_attr` argument allows you to link the occlusion widget to your object attributes when uploading to existing projects.

 .. code:: python
     :linenos: